 - Increases student awareness of higher education and career paths in conservation.

 Thanks to support from the Toyota USA Foundation, LEAF continues to work with environmental high schools across the nation to combine classroom lessons with real-world conservation work experience for urban youth.
-In 2013, LEAF is serving students and educators from California, Colorado, Connecticut, Georgia, Illinois, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island and Washington.
+For the 2014 season LEAF is serving students and educators from California, Colorado, Connecticut, Georgia, Illinois, New Jersey, New York, Pennsylvania, Rhode Island and Washington.